Kovel: History

 In World War II, following the joint Nazi German-Soviet invasion of Poland in 1939, Kovel was occupied by the Soviet Union and had a large number of Jewish refugees from German-occupied Poland.
 The area had a large presence of the Communist Party of Western Ukraine, and thus the Red Army was generally greeted as liberators.
 Subsequently, in 1941 Operation Barbarossa the Germans having conquered the town on 28 June 1941 murdered 18,000 Jews in Kovel, mostly during August and September 1942.
 The Germans operated the Stalag 301 POW camp, a subcamp of the Stalag 360 POW camp and a Dulag transit POW camp in the town.

 About 8,000 Jews were murdered in the forest near Bakhiv on 19 August 1942 during the liquidation of the Kovel ghetto, established on 25 May 1942.
 Jewish victims were driven by train from Kovel to Bakhiv where pits were dug close to the railroads.
 Actually there were two ghettos, one within the city and another in the suburbs of Pyaski.
 Both ghettos had 24,000 Jews, including many refugees.
 The Jews from both ghettos were executed at different places and at different time.
 The Jewish community ceased to exist.

 In March and April 1944 during the Soviet Polesskoe offensive, Kovel was a site of fierce fighting between the 5th SS Panzer Division Wiking and the Red Army.
+Major landmarks of the city, including the wooden Annunciation Cathedral from 1505 and the railway station built by Oleksandr Verbytskyi, were destroyed during the war.

 During the massacres of Poles in Volhynia and Eastern Galicia, the town was a shelter for ethnic Poles, escaping the massacres.
 In that period, Ukrainian nationalists murdered approximately 3,700 Polish inhabitants of Kovel county.
 In early spring 1944, the 27th Infantry Division of the Home Army operated in the area.
 Kovel was captured by the Red Army on 6 July 1944.
 In 1945, the Big Three, Great Britain, the United States and the Soviet Union, established new borders for Poland; the Polish population was forcibly resettled and Kovel was incorporated into the Ukrainian Soviet Socialist Republic.
-It has been a part of sovereign Ukraine since 1991.
+In 1956 the city had around 23,000 inhabitants.